Media Research Center

-The nonprofit MRC has received financial support primarily from Robert Mercer, but with several other conservative-leaning sources, including the Bradley, Scaife, Olin, Castle Rock, Carthage and JM foundations, as well as ExxonMobil.
-It has been described as "one of the most active and best-funded, and yet least known" arms of the modern conservative movement in the United States.
-The organization rejects the scientific consensus on climate change, and criticizes media coverage that reflects the scientific consensus.
+The nonprofit MRC has received financial support primarily from Robert Mercer, but with several other conservative-leaning sources, including the Bradley, Scaife, Olin, Castle Rock and JM foundations, as well as ExxonMobil.
+It was described in 2018 as "one of the most active and best-funded, and yet least known" arms of the modern conservative movement in the United States.

 Foundation and funding

-Bozell and a group of other American conservatives founded the MRC on October 1, 1987.
+Bozell and a group of other American conservatives founded MRC on October 1, 1987.
 Their initial budget was at US$339,000.
 Prior to founding the MRC, Bozell was the chairman of the National Conservative Political Action Committee; he resigned from that position a month before establishing MRC.
 A wealthy donor whose name has been kept anonymous helped set up the MRC.
 The MRC has received financial support from several foundations, including the Bradley, Scaife, Olin, Castle Rock, Carthage and JM foundations.
 It also receives funding from ExxonMobil.
-The organization rejects the scientific consensus on climate change, and criticizes media coverage that reflects the scientific consensus.
+The organization rejects the scientific consensus on climate change and criticizes media coverage that reflects the scientific consensus.
 The MRC received over $10 million from Robert Mercer, its largest single donor.

 As of its 2015 reporting to the IRS, the organization had revenue approaching $15 million and expenses in excess of $15 million.
 Bozell's salary during this year was reported as close to $345,000, with nearly $122,000 in additional compensation from the organization and related organizations.

 Projects

-Reports on the media
+Reports on news media

 From 1996 to 2009, the MRC published a daily online newsletter called CyberAlert written by editor Brent Baker.
 Each issue profiles what he perceives as biased or inaccurate reports about politics in the American news media.
 Prior to CyberAlert, MRC published such reports in a monthly newsletter titled MediaWatch, from 1988 to 1999.
 Media analysis articles are now under the banner BiasAlert.
 Media analysis director Tim Graham and research director Rich Noyes regularly write Media Reality Check, another MRC publication documenting alleged liberal bias.
 Notable Quotables is its "collection of the most biased quotes from journalists".
 In Notable Quotables, editors give honors such as the "Linda Ellerbee Awards for Distinguished Reporting" based on the former CNN commentator, who Bozell considered "a liberal blowhard who has nothing to say".
 Other features on its website include the weekly syndicated news and entertainment columns written by founder Bozell.

 MRC staff members have also written editorials and books about their findings of the media.
 Bozell has written three books about the news media: And That's the Way it Isn't: A Reference Guide to Media Bias (1990, with Brent Baker); Weapons of Mass Distortion: The Coming Meltdown of the Liberal Media (2004); and Whitewash: How The News Media Are Paving Hillary Clinton's Path to the Presidency (2007, with Tim Graham).
 Research director Rich Noyes has also co-authored several published books.